gerald-encabo/guardian-credit-card/README.md

 ## Guardian Credit Card - React App

-For this part 2 project, it will mainly on backend specifically on login, logout and registration with MongoDB as database and JSON Web Token for users authorization.
+For the part two of this project, it will mainly on backend specifically on login, logout and registration with MongoDB as database and JSON Web Token for users authorization.
+React redux and axios is also used for manipulating data on the database and state object.

 Live Site: https://guardian-credit-card.vercel.app/ <br /><br />
 Default Login Account: <br />